Everything you need to know before visiting Brockhampton

 Welcome to Brockhampton

 Brockhampton will open seven days a week from Saturday 13 February.
-At present, the manor house is closed under government guidance but local visitors are welcome to book to come for a walk and use The Granary food kiosk which is open daily, serving hot drinks and snacks.
+At present, the manor house is closed under government guidance but local visitors are welcome to book to come for a walk and use.
+The Granary food kiosk which is open daily, serving hot drinks and snacks to take away, please note, you'll have to pop a mask on in here.

 You’ll be greeted by a member of staff upon entry onto the estate, please have your membership cards ready to show if you’re a National Trust member.
 You’ll also need to inform the member of staff of the name your booking was under, just a surname is fine.

-You can find out more information on the walks on the estate by clicking here, we are not currently given out maps on site, so you may wish to print one out at home.
+You can find out more information on the walks on the estate by clicking here, we are not currently given out maps on site, so you may wish to print one out at home but please be cautious as some of our walks may be closed or changed slightly since the map was printed.
+An up-to-date map can be found at both carparks, why not take a photo on yor phone and use this for referance?
 Please note over the winter months we have been felling ash trees infected with the disease ash dieback so some walking routes may have temporary diversions.
 You can find out more about ash dieback by clicking here.
+You're very welcome to bring your dog with you to Brockhampton but please do keep it on a lead and under control at all times due to protect grazing livestock and deer in the woodlands, we politely ask even if your dog does have perfect recall to still avoid letting it off as this can confuse other visitors with dogs.

 Both blocks of WCs will remain open to visitors and are cleaned regularly throughout the day, additional locks have been added to assure we can stick to a one-in one-out policy.